Pi-31415/pandoc-latex-paper-book-scaffolding/README.md

 # pandoc-latex-paper-book template
-A scaffolding template for publishing research papers/ books in pandoc and latex, and get epub and pdf as output files.
+A ready-to-use scaffolding template for publishing research papers/ books in pandoc and latex, and get epub and pdf as output files.

 ### To Create Book